gaow/pfar/vignettes/pfar_model.md

 ---
-title: "Algorithm for dr-tree reconstruction"
+title: "Paired factor analysis for tree reconstruction"
 author: "Kushal K Dey, Gao Wang"
 date: "July 19, 2016"
 output: pdf_document
 ---

-Let $D_{nj}$ be the data corresponding to $n$th sample and $j$th gene.
+Let $D_{nj}$ be the data corresponding to $n$-th sample and $j$-th gene.
 We assume for now that the data is Gaussian in its distribution.
 We assume there are $K$ factors or nodes of the tree.
 We assume the model

 $$ E \left [ D_{nj} | Z_{n} = (k_1, k_2), \lambda_{n}=q, F \right] = q F_{k1,j} + (1-q) F_{k2,j} $$